-Growth and Form encourages Authors to deposit their research data in a relevant data repository and to cite and link to this dataset in their article.
+The Journal of Risk Analysis and Crisis Response encourages Authors to deposit their research data in a relevant data repository and to cite and link to this dataset in their article.
 In cases where data sharing is not possible for some reason, Authors are requested to make a statement to explain why the research data cannot be shared.
 Authors are required to provide a Data Availability Statement along these lines as a mandatory item in the submission process.
 For more information, please refer to the Research Data Policy section in the Atlantis Press Transparency & Research Data policy.

 Authors must ensure that each illustration has a caption.
 Captions must be supplied separately and not attached to the figure itself.
 A caption should comprise a brief title (not on the figure itself) and a description of the illustration.
 Keep text in the illustrations themselves to a minimum, but explain all symbols and abbreviations used.
 Note that captions should contain the figure number as cited in the text.